 Don't have time to donate right now?

-Birds Beyond Borders is an impact documentary following two conservationists and filmmakers, Martha 'Nzisa' Mutiso and Benjamin Ward, as they investigate the reasons behind the disappearance of house martins.
+Birds Beyond Borders is an impact documentary following two conservationists and filmmakers, Martha 'Nzisa' Mutiso, Benjamin Ward and Benjamin Owuor, as they investigate the reasons behind the disappearance of house martins.
 Through their journey, the documentary delves into the science behind the rapid decline of these birds and examines the cultural significance of losing some of our closest wild neighbors.
 For millions of years, these animals have defied our borders, serving as a source of inspiration for countless cultures over centuries.
 The documentary explores whether this shared connection with wildlife could be the key to a collective effort to protect our natural world.

 House martins are resilient birds that migrate from Africa to nest in urban areas but have faced a decline of 60%-75% in the UK and were red-listed in 2021.